freeCodeCamp/testable-projects-fcc/CONTRIBUTING.md

 You can see the success / fail status for Travis directly on the PR itself on github, as well as in the README.md file on the main page of the project.

-See the `.travis.yml` file and `test/setup.js.travis` for how the tests are set up to run on Travis CI.
+See the `.travis.yml` file for how the tests are set up to run on Travis CI.

 #### Useful references